industrial-edge/Performance-Analytics/docs/Installation.md

 ![OPC UA3](graphics/OPC_UA3.png)

-Select and add the tags that are named "DB_HMI"."ARG1_Seq1_S1" to "DB_HMI"."ARG1_Seq1_S19".
-Also add the String variable for the product "DB_Process_Var"."Car_Type_inProduction_Text":
+The "active" variables of the individual steps are those that are in DB_HMI and named with "DB_HMI"."ARG1_Seq1_S1" to "DB_HMI"."ARG1_Seq1_S19".
+This variables indicates if the respective step is active right now.
+Also add the String variable for the product "DB_Process_Var"."Car_Type_inProduction_Text".

 ![OPC UA5](graphics/OPC_UA5.png)

-These variables indicate if the respective step is active right now.

 Now repeat the same process for the PLC2.